Titan Solar Generator Review: Is It Worth Buying? (2021)

 When you’ve got a solar generator with this much power output potential, it's no surprise that it needs a ton of cooling and ventilation.
 The Titan has special fans to pull air in and push air out, keeping the product nice and cool.

-Of course, the downside to this is noise.
+Of course, the downside to this is the noise.
 I had this running my fridge during a blackout recently and I couldn’t stand to be in the same room as it.

 See our Green Store for more products like this.